Experience-Monks/hihat/README.md

 - Since the source is run through browserify, the initial build time is slow and features like `require.resolve` are not yet supported. [#21](https://github.com/Jam3/hihat/issues/21)
 - Some features like `process.stdin` are not possible. [#12](https://github.com/Jam3/hihat/issues/12)
 - Since this runs Electron instead of a plain Node.js runtime, it may produce some unusual results

+Some of these problems are tackled by [devtool](https://github.com/Jam3/devtool), a spiritual successor to `hihat` specifically built for Node.js applications.

 ## REPL